tikv/rfcs/text/2018-10-25-batch-split.md

 # Summary

 Support `BatchSplit` feature that split one Region into multiple Regions at a time if the size is large enough.
 This includes modifications of both TiKV and PD.
-For TiKV, every round of split-check produces not only one split key but multiple split keys and change inner split related interface into batch style.
+For TiKV, every round of split-check produces multiple split keys instead of one and change inner split related interface into batch style.
 For PD, add RPC `AskBatchSplit` and `ReportBatchSplit`  to permit TiKV asking for `region_id` and `peer_id` in batch.

 # Motivation